tensorflow/tfjs-website/docs/guide/node_in_cloud.md

 remote:
 ```

-In the process logs on heroku you should be able to see the model training logs:
+In the process logs on Heroku, you should be able to see the model training logs:

 ```
 Total params: 594922